Prison Legal News:

 PLRA Doesnt Bar FRCP 15(a) Amendment of Complaint - No HIV/Hepatitis Treatment = Imminent Danger of Serious Physical Injury

 The Tenth Circuit Court of Appeals held that the Prison Litigation Reform Act (PLRA) does not change, limit or add new elements to the class certification and analysis of Fed.R.Civ.P.
-23. The court reversed a lower courts denial of ...
+23. The court reversed a lower courts denial of class certification, finding ...

 PLRA Doesnt Alter FRCP 23 Class Certification Analysis